Changan Alsvin: Third generation (2017–present)

+Markets

+Mexico

-On 21 July 2021, the Alsvin sedan was announced as one of Changan's first models in the Mexican market after its arrival in alliance with MOTORNATION, the same company who markets BAIC and JMC vehicles in the Mexican market, alongside the CS35 Plus, CS55 Plus, CS75 Plus, and UNI-T SUVs.
-It is powered by either a 1.3 or 1.5 litre engine, and is offered in automatic and manual transmission options.
+On 21 July 2021, the Alsvin was announced as one of Changan's first models in the Mexican market after its arrival in alliance with MOTORNATION, the same company who markets BAIC and JMC vehicles in the Mexican market, alongside the CS35 Plus, CS55 Plus, CS75 Plus, and UNI-T SUVs.
+It is powered by either a 1.3 or 1.5-litre engine, and is offered in automatic and manual transmission options.